The Facebook Pixel

 Yes, kind-a creepy, but for marketers, it’s genius!

-Before I get into why it’s important to have your pixel on your website, I want to back up a bit and explain the different types of ‘visitors’ or ‘audiences’ that you might have because this will help explain how the pixel will help you avoid wasting your ad budget and increase your conversions.
+Before I get into why it’s important to have your pixel on your website, I want to back up a bit and explain why it's important to track your visitors and the different types of ‘visitors’ or ‘audiences’ that you will be able to capture.

 Cold audiences are people who don’t know you at all.
 They’ve never seen or heard of you.
 These are audiences of people who you create in the “detailed targeting” area of Power editor.
 (See picture below as a refresher.)
-So, for example, if your ideal client follows the Food Network Facebook page, they likely don’t know who you are.
-They’re “cold,” but you will show them an ad because you know that’s where they hang out.
+So, for example, if your ideal client follows the Food Network Facebook page, you might want to build an audience of their fans and run an ad to those fans.
+They likely don’t know who you are so they're “cold,” but once you show them an ad and they start clicking on it to whereever it takes them (website, blog, landing page, etc) they then take that next step towards getting to know you.

 Warm audiences are people who know who you are either by seeing your posts or past ads.
 They are also more likely to opt into something you offer (and even buy from you).
 These might be people on your email list, your Facebook fans, or people who have visited your website.
 (See where I’m going with this??)